Plofland/react-personal-portfolio/README.md

 ---Welcome---

-[] Get welcome neon sign working
-[] If I can't get the neon sign working, maybe use a fractal welcome (https://codepen.io/ARS/pen/pjypwd) [] Once working, test neon sign with a background that isn't completely black
+[] Use anime.js to get my name as a line drawing as a hero header

 ---Projects Section---